- Where do MCB students come from?

 Most of MCB's approximately 100 faculty are in life sciences departments on the UMass Amherst campus.
 Others are in life sciences departments on the nearby campuses of Smith College, Mount Holyoke College, Hampshire College, and Amherst College.
 MCB faculty have close relationships with faculty/M.D.s at the Baystate Medical Center in Springfield, Mass., through the UMass/Baystate Collaborative Biomedical Research Program.

-Currently, 75 students are working toward doctoral degrees and 18 students are pursuing master's degrees in the MCB program.
+Currently, 75 students are working toward doctoral degrees and 5 students are pursuing master's degrees in the MCB program.
 The strengths of the program are the breadth of its faculty's research interests, the interdisciplinary nature of its training, and the close mentoring and individual attention MCB students receive.
-Barbara Osborne, Professor of Veterinary and Animal Sciences, is the program's Director; Dominique Alfandari, Associate Professor of Developmental Biology, is the program's Associate Director.
+Scott Garman, Professor of Biochemistry and Molecular Biology, is the program's Director; Tom Maresca, Associate Professor of Biology, is the program's Associate Director.

 How to Apply